EricTran99/group-project-3/README.md

    - sqlalchemy library: provides the SQL toolkit and Object-Relational Mapper (ORM) functionality.
 The create_engine function is to create a database engine to connect with the database in order to interact with the database, and perform operations such as SQL queries

 ### Part 3: Create the Flask Powered APIs
-We then created three APIs using python code (api.py) sourcing the data in project_db.
+We then created an API with 2 routes http://127.0.0.1:5000/api/v1.0/accident and http://127.0.0.1:5000/api/v1.0/counts using flask in python (api.py) that uses the data in the database project_db.
 In order for the APIs to run, the version of SQLalchemy had to be 1.4.39.

 **Tools/Libraries We Imported:**
    - pandas library: for data manipulation and analysis
    - sqlalchemy library: provides the SQL toolkit and Object-Relational Mapper (ORM) functionality.
 The create_engine function is to create a database engine to connect with the database in order to interact with the database, and perform operations such as SQL queries
    - flask library: to create API and convert the data in SQL database to json format
-   - numpy library: used for numeric computation

 ### Part 4: Create the Web Application
-ADD STEPS HERE
+NEED TO ADD HERE

 ## Getting Started